uharika77/CalConnect-App/README.md

 5. **Set Up Google Calendar API**:

    Go to the Google Cloud Console.
    Create a new project and enable the Google Calendar API.
    Create OAuth 2.0 credentials for your project.
    Use the Client ID and API key in your code to authenticate and access the Google Calendar API.

 6. **Set Up Google API Client**:
    Make sure you have included the Google API client script in your public/index.html file:
    <script async defer src="https://apis.google.com/js/api.js"></script>

 7. **Run the App**:

    Once the setup is complete, you can start the development server:

    npm start
    Visit http://localhost:3000 in your browser, and you should be able to sign in with your Google account and see your Google Calendar events.

 ## How It Works

 **Firebase Authentication**: The app uses Firebase Authentication to handle Google Sign-In.
 Once a user signs in, Firebase provides the necessary authentication token to access Google APIs.

-Google Calendar API: After the user is authenticated, the app loads the Google API client and makes requests to the Google Calendar API to fetch events.
+**Google Calendar API**: After the user is authenticated, the app loads the Google API client and makes requests to the Google Calendar API to fetch events.
 Event Display: The events are displayed in a table format, and the user can filter events by their name, start time, and end time.
 Troubleshooting